cienciadedatosysalud/manual_aspire/README.md

 ASPIRE uses [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to manage libraries and packages dependencies.
 Micromamba is a tiny version of the mamba package manager, a package and environment manager for Python and other languages.

-The APIRE base image (Docker image) has the following set of technologies/sofware installed by default (for more info, ).
+The ASPIRE base image (Docker image) has the following set of technologies/sofware installed by default (for more info, ).

 - Python
 - R